How do I control WhoFundsWho?

 Shouldn’t it be WhoFundsWhom?

-It can be but it doesn’t have to be.
+It can be but it doesn’t have to.
 ‘Who’ and ‘whom’ are both grammatically correct.
 Besides, whom cares?